Tangible steps for transitioning to a solarpunk civilisation.

 Basic income would likely pay for itself many times over, unlock human potential and transform how we see work.

 The action point here is to advocate in unison for basic income whenever the opportunity presents itself.
-You can also get a tiny cryptocurrency UBI from various projects right now.
+Theoretically you can also get a tiny cryptocurrency UBI from various projects right now, but it generally seems unviable yet.
+Be on the lookout, though.
+Any decent basic income initiative has transformative repercussions.

 Minimise economic activity wherever possible.
 We must all participate in the economic system to some degree, and we’re all in different situations.
 Go through what you spend money on and seriously consider cutting out each thing.